rricharz/Tek4010/README.md

 Test the serial connection to your host using rs232-console with

 	rs232-console <-p port> <-b baudrate> <-m mode> <-f hardware>

-Details of the command line parameters of rs232-console can be found in its README file.
+Details of the command line parameters of rs232-console can be found in the README file of rs232-console.

 Once this works, you can use it with tek4010 as follows:

 	./tek4010 [options of tek4010] rs232-console [options of rs232-console]

 It has happened that the serial port remained locked after tek4010 is quit.
 I think this has been fixed, but if it still happens, please report details to rricharz77@gmail.com, and use,

 	pkill rs232-console

 to kill any still running rs232-console process and unlock the serial port.

+The serial connection was tested on a PiDP-11 and a historical PDP-11/73 using RT11.
+The COPY FILENAME.PLT TT: command was used in RT11 to avoid the filtering of some control codes in TYPE.
+The tests were made using MX-Linux and a FTDI USB to RS232 converter to connect to the serial port of the PDP-11.

 **Options of the command tek4010**